JJLongoria/aura-helper-package-generator/README.md

 ### **Example:**
 **Create and Validate your own JSON File**

 You can create your own JSON file to create package files and handle metadata types easy with the MetadataType, MetadataObject and MetadataItem classes from [@ah/core](https://github.com/JJLongoria/aura-helper-core).
-See [Metadata JSON Format](#metadata-file) section to understand the JSON Metadata File.
+See [Metadata JSON Format](#metadata-file) section to understand the JSON Metadata Format

     const PackageGenerator = require('@ah/package-generator');
     const { MetadataType, MetadataObject, MetadataItem } = require('@ah/core').Types;